CosmWasm/book/src/basics/good-practices.md

 If someone would like to do so, he may need access to handlers or state.

 The next step is to create a tool generating actual schemas.
 We will do it by creating an example application.
-Create new `examples/schema.rs` file:
+Create a new `examples/schema.rs` file:

 ```rust,noplayground
 use std::env::current_dir;